One of the mainstream annotation formats to add

 RDFa annotations, you can add them to the attribute

-value of the prefix
+value of the prefix attribute as a

 space-separated list.